-Statement Description Tags match-mapped-addresses Allows IPv4-mapped IPv6 addresses to match address-match list entries for corresponding IPv4 addresses. server match-recursive-only Specifies that only recursive requests can match this view of the DNS namespace. view max-cache-size Sets the maximum amount of mem- ory to use for an individual cache database and its associated metadata. server max-cache-ttl Specifies the maximum time (in sec- onds) that the server caches ordinary (positive) answers. server max-clients-per-query Sets the maximum number of simul- taneous recursive clients accepted by the server for any given query before the server drops additional clients. server max-ixfr-ratio Sets the maximum size for IXFR re- sponses to zone transfer requests. transfer max-journal-size Controls the size of journal files. transfer max-ncache-ttl Specifies the maximum retention time (in seconds) for storage of negative answers in the server's cache. server max-records Sets the maximum number of records permitted in a zone. zone, server max-recursion-depth Sets the maximum number of lev- els of recursion permitted at any one time while servicing a recursive query. server continues on next page
+Statement Description Tags match-destinations Specifies a view of DNS namespace for a given subset of destination IP addresses. view match-mapped-addresses Allows IPv4-mapped IPv6 addresses to match address-match list entries for corresponding IPv4 addresses. server match-recursive-only Specifies that only recursive requests can match this view of the DNS namespace. view max-cache-size Sets the maximum amount of mem- ory to use for an individual cache database and its associated metadata. server max-cache-ttl Specifies the maximum time (in sec- onds) that the server caches ordinary (positive) answers. server max-clients-per-query Sets the maximum number of simul- taneous recursive clients accepted by the server for any given query before the server drops additional clients. server max-ixfr-ratio Sets the maximum size for IXFR re- sponses to zone transfer requests. transfer max-journal-size Controls the size of journal files. transfer max-ncache-ttl Specifies the maximum retention time (in seconds) for storage of neg- ative answers in the server's cache. server max-records Sets the maximum number of records permitted in a zone. server, zone